temporalio/temporal-learning/docs/getting_started/typescript/hello_world_in_typescript/index.md

 ## Conclusion

-In this tutorial you built your first Temporal Application, using TypeScript functions to build a resiliant application that recovered from failure.
+In this tutorial you built your first Temporal Application, using TypeScript functions to build a resilient application that recovered from failure.
 You wrote tests to verify that it works and reviewed the Event History for a working execution.
-You also tested your Workflow without an Internet connection to understand how Temporal recovers from failures like network outages.
+You also tested your Workflow without an internet connection to understand how Temporal recovers from failures like network outages.

 Take this application one step further and add a new Activity that gets the current weather for the location you found.